 Graduate students traveling to any international location: By accepting this award, you explicitly agree to follow all health and safety requirements as outlined by the Office of Global Safety and Security for the location(s) where you will be traveling.

-All Northwestern University doctoral students in their second year and beyond are eligible to apply.
-Applications from students conducting exploratory thesis research are particularly encouraged.
+All Northwestern University doctoral candidates in their third year and beyond are eligible to apply.

-Applicants must be Northwestern doctoral students working on international and comparative topics addressing one or more Sustainable Development Goal.
+Applicants must be Northwestern doctoral candidates working on international and comparative topics addressing one or more Sustainable Development Goals.